 - Is this person compatible with the existing employees?

-- Is this person committed to working with you in the long run, or is he/she a job hopper who’s always looking for a better deal?
+- Is this person committed to working with you in the long run, or is he/she a job hopper always looking for a better deal?

 Building a strong relationship between staff members is quite another challenge.

 - Have all the employees meet outside the work environment.
 Hold an informal meeting and play some team sports.
 Have the employees get to know their colleagues personally.
-This will need to strengthen their relationship in the office and to enhance the productivity of an employee.
+This will need to strengthen their relationship in the office and enhance the productivity of an employee.

-This is applicable to bosses and employees alike.
-Before you start to improve productivity in the workplace, take some time to list out the activities that you’ll have to do at work the following day.
+This applies to bosses and employees alike.
+Before you start improving workplace productivity, take some time to list the activities you’ll have to do at work the following day.
 Such a trivial task can help you save a lot of time and mental energy.
-There’s no question of forgetting to send a that important email or preparing the monthly performance review presentation (or anything else, for that matter) as you’ve already written it down.
+There’s no question of forgetting to send that important email or preparing the monthly performance review presentation (or anything else, for that matter) as you’ve already written it down.

 A company’s productivity improves manifold when the employees are happy and satisfied.
-Employee performance will peak only when the environment is congenial and the relationship between employees and management is cordial and warm
+Employee performance will peak only when the environment is congenial, and the relationship between employees and management is cordial and warm.